stephencookdev/moonfleetguesthouse/src/pages/dogs.md

       We ask our furry friends' parents to bring a dog bed with them, as we don't allow dogs on the furniture.

-      The local beach is unrestricted at all times of the year, which is perfect for a trip to the sea for a doggy paddle!
+      The local beach is unrestricted at all times of the year, which is perfect for a trip to the sea for a paddle!

       Please contact us directly to request a stay with your dog.